 Since fiscal 2015, BVN averages 17% top-line sales growth.
 Moreover, management has maintained strong fiscal discipline, with operating expenses down over the past few years.
 As a result, operating margins improved to 11% from 3% in fiscal 2014.
 Most importantly, Compania de Minas Buenaventura returned to profitability last year.

 BVN stock is one of those cases where the markets’ price discovery makes logical sense.
-Shares are up nearly 8%, although I feel more is coming.
+Shares are only down a percent, although I feel upside is coming.
 Generally speaking, BVN is riding a bullish trend channel since July of last year.

-#13 Gold Stocks to Buy: Gold Fields Limited (ADR)
+#13 Gold Stocks to Buy: Gold Fields Limited (GFI)